 Defining Ecotourism and Responsible Tourism

 2008 was the 25th anniversary of ecotourism, a word first coined by Mexican architect Hector Ceballos-Lascurain in July 1983.
-A quarter century later and ecotourism is being developed in practically every country around the world, albeit at different levels and with varying degrees of success.
+25 years later and ecotourism is being developed in practically every country around the world, albeit at different levels and with varying degrees of success.
 One of the chief obstacles is that ecotourism is simply not defined or interpreted the same way.
 What Europeans call “a walk in the country” is interpreted as “ecotourism” in Latin America.
 Far too often the terms used to define tourism are blunt instruments which undermine diversity.
 Ron Mader shows how travelers can distinguish style and substance and find the trip that creates a mutually beneficial experience for you and the people and places you visit.

 While the details vary, most definitions of ecotourism meet three criteria: